Shatsk National Natural Park: Svitiaz Lake

 Svitiaz Lake is of karst origin; it was formed due to progradation of chalk rocks and subsequent huge cenotes.
 Nowadays the length of the lake is 9.3 km, its width is 4.8 km, and its surface is more than 27 square kilometers.
 The lake is fed by either artesian springs or precipitation.

 Water in Svitiaz is extremely transparent (in sunny weather a submerged white circle is visible to a depth of 8 m), clean and soft.
 It is determined that it is rich in silver ions and glycerol.

 Along the lakeside, especially in the area of the tract "Hriada" and hotel "Shatski Lakes", Svitiaz is mostly shallow and on sunny days warms up quickly.
 On a clean sandy bottom one can go a half or even two hundred meters until the water reaches the chest of an adult man.
 However, the depth of two meters has an area of 1.2 square kilometers, up to three meters – 7.2, up to five meters – 10.6, to ten meters – 4.2, more than ten – 5.3 square kilometers.

 Therefore, Svitiaz is mainly a very deep lake.
 Yetclose to "Hriada", referred to as "shallow" above, there are underwater pits: Vovcha 20 m, Ohriadna 15 m, Kamin 14 m, and Verteneva 17 me.
 The maximum depth of the lake is 58.4 m, and the average depth is 7 m.

 The lake has an island near the deepest place in Svitiaz – the Holodnetska cavity (58.4 m).
 A legend tells that all the Polissia used to be a sea with whales.
 When the sea dried out and only the deepest places remained, it became Svitiaz now and its whale became an island.

 At the beginning of 1970, several European rabbits were settled there as an experiment.
 In a short time they quickly multiplied and practically destroyed all vegetation.
 They did not pose a threat only to the highest island trees – giant poplars which had very rough bark.
 In order to save the island, foresters had to kill them.

-The island is one of the few places in Ukraine where Bufo calamita toads live.
+The island is one of the few places in Ukraine where Epidalea calamita toads live.
 There is also mass bird nesting, many species of which are rare.
 During nesting, visiting the island is prohibited.

 In Svitiaz and other lakes of the park, the use of motor boats that may pollute water with fuel or oils is prohibited.